 The library is written in modern standard C and MIT licensed.
-When finished it will feature a parser and rasterizer without any dependencies beyond libc.
+When finished it will feature a parser and and serializer for hvif files without any dependencies beyond libc and multiple simple backends.
 Furthermore, a toy tool to convert hvif files into png files is included.

 The author is not associated with the Haiku project.

-The library is currently under heavy development.
+The library is currently under active development.
 The current parser should be able to parse hvif files created with current Haiku builds, but is mostly untested.
-There is no standalone rasterizer yet, but an experimental rasterizer based on cairo is included.
+There is an experimental rasterizer based on cairo is included.
 The purpose of this rasterizer is testing.
 It is not feature complete, but renders most real world icons reasonably well.

 File_GoogleFS icon from the Haiku distribution as rendered by Haiku: